 How do I earn points for a car share activity?

+Rewards for car sharing are available in some of our funded challenges.
 To be rewarded for a car share activity, both the driver and the passenger must be registered and have downloaded the smartphone app.
 The driver starts the activity 'car share' and a QR code appears.
 The passenger then selects start new activity and "Scan QR code" and then you will both earn rewards on your car share activity.

 How do I see my latest activities in the activities list?